thunderbird/webext-support/scripts/preferences/README.md

 ## Objective

-This script is a wrapper for your MailExtensions local storage to set and get your add-on preferences.
+This script is a wrapper for your MailExtensions storage to set and get your add-on preferences.

 ## Usage